jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 # Networking

-This section describes how to get basic connectivity to a Jellyfin server, and also some more advanced networking scenarios.

-## Introduction

 As a Server Software, Jellyfin offers different Services over the Network.
 Specifically Jellyfin supports the streaming of content and comes packed with a web-Client. - This will work purely over the http(s) ports.

-Additionaly in local networks jellyfin offers various Auto-Discovery services.
+Additionaly in local networks Jellyfin offers various Auto-Discovery services.
 Theese will not work outside your local subnet.

-As a fully self hosted Software, jellyfin runs fully independently from the Internet.
+As a fully self hosted Software, Jellyfin runs independently from the Internet.
 You do not HAVE TO make your server accessable through the internet.
 Neither does jellyfin require an internet connection to run - however you should note that it will load metadata from various Providers, which will not work without an Internet connection.

+If you are looking for a detailed overview of the networking settings, see [here](./settings-overview/).

 ## Port Bindings